-After a recent paper that claims there is look-ahead bias in some peer-reviewed publications I referred to in an article yesterday, it is time for the financial community to show responsibility and take a serious look at this problem.
+After a recent paper that claims there is look-ahead bias in some peer-reviewed publications, it is time for the financial community to show responsibility and take a serious look at this problem.

 We will look in this article at the 10-month moving average applied to S&P 500 monthly data (no dividends.)
 No commissions and no slippage are included because the objective is to demonstrate look-ahead bias.

 No look-ahead bias: S&P 500 monthly data: 01/1960 – 12/2015.
-We buy at the close if price crosses above the 10-month moving average and sell when the opposite occurs.
-Below is the equity curve and statistics:
+We buy at the close if the price crosses above the 10-month moving average and sell when the opposite occurs.
+Below are the equity curve and statistics:

 CAR is 7.38% and Sharpe is 0.53.
 This is about what experienced trading strategy developers should expect from this simplistic system.